torisan-unya/DRACO/README.md

 ## Acknowledgments

 Developed via human-AI collaboration (Grok, Gemini, ChatGPT, Claude).
 Inspired by GAAF and X-CII from Agora-Supercluster.
+Related to the DRACO project for advanced agentic simulations (https://github.com/torisan-unya/DRACO/).

 ---